Rural Versus Urban Prepping: How to Prepare

 Protect what you have by:

 • Have sensors.
-You will want to have a motion sensor that will trigger such things as floodlights or a siren, or maybe an alarm to notify you of an intruder.
-Having a dog can help work too.
+You will want to have a motion sensor that triggers floodlights, a siren, or maybe an alarm to notify you of an intruder.
+Having a dog can also help.

-• Using electric fencing around your livestock.
+• You are using electric fencing around your livestock.
 This helps prevent people and predators from accessing your livestock.

 Other Things to Stock

-Here is a list of other things you will want to stock up on.
-They may not be things you could live without, but you may not have the best hygiene, or not feel your best without them.
+Here is a list of other things you want to stock up on.
+They may not be things you could live without, but you may not have the best hygiene or not feel your best without them.

 Urban Prepping

-Living in the city means you have to be on top of your game.
-You have to know your threats and you have to prepare with a purpose.
+Living in the city means you have to be on top of your game, know your threats, and prepare with a purpose.

 Do You Bug In or Out?

-Many people who live in urban areas may wish to bug out when the SHTF.
-Obviously for smaller scenarios, you may bug in.
-Your preps may determine whether you will bug out or bug in during a SHTF scenario.
+Many people living in urban areas may wish to bug out during a major disaster.
+You may bug in in smaller scenarios.
+Your preps may determine whether you will bug out or bug in during a dangerous scenario.
 Here’s how you know when to bug in or bug out:

 When it’s time to bug out:

-• A natural disaster is imminent.
-This means where you live has the potential to be unsafe.
-This could be a flood, wildfire, hurricane, chemical spill, or other significant event.
+• A natural disaster is imminent, which means your location has the potential to be unsafe.
+It could be a flood, wildfire, hurricane, chemical spill, or other significant event.

 • If staying put is more dangerous.
 If your home is right in the middle of where disasters or emergencies will happen the worst, it’s time to get out.

 • Your stockpile is almost gone.
-Yep, you may have planned and prepped, but if the event lasts longer than what you expected, you may need to bug out.
+You may have planned and prepped, but if the event lasts longer than expected, you may need to bug out.

 When it’s time to bug in:

 • Going outside is more dangerous than bugging out.
-If people aren’t prepared like you, they will do whatever they can to survive.
-Sometimes being locked inside gives you the best chance of survival.
+People who aren’t prepared like you will do whatever they can to survive.
+Sometimes, being locked inside gives you the best chance of survival.

 • You have nowhere to go.
 If you don’t have a safe destination within a reasonable distance, stay where you are and prepare to bug in.